ezeep/ezeep-js/readme.md

 ## Contribution Guide

 Make sure you follow the [GitHub flow](https://guides.github.com/introduction/flow/) if you want to contribute.
 Clone and create a branch for your contribution.
 When finished, create a pull request for the main branch.

+Important: You need to set up your development server with https!

 Clone this repository to a new directory: